 One of the most popular jazz standards of all time is “Autumn Leaves” by Joseph Kosma.
 It’s often one of the first jazz standards that aspiring jazz musicians learn to play and for many good reasons.

 Autumn Leaves is an excellent jazz standard to start with because it covers some basic chord progressions and harmonic concepts found in jazz.
 If you can understand how the harmony of Autumn Leaves works, you are well on your way to understanding hundreds of other jazz standards.

 So in today’s lesson we will be diving into this important jazz standard, unpacking it’s harmonic movement and covering important theory and improv concepts this tune presents.
-This lesson doesn’t go over how to learn this jazz standard, or jazz standards in general, so if you need help with that check out this podcast episode later.

 Let’s start out by learning more about this composition.

 Autumn Leaves was composed by the Hungarian-French Composer Joseph Kosma with lyrics by poet Jacques Prévert.
 Its original title is “Les Feuilles Mortes” which means “The Dead Leaves.”
 American songwriter Johnny Mercer wrote English lyrics.

 The song has an AABA form, meaning the first theme (or section) is repeated, followed by the second theme, and ending on the original theme.
 It has two common played keys: concert G minor and E minor.

 Keep in mind, that if your instrument is not a Concert C instrument (like guitar and piano) you should know how to transpose to your key.

 So if you are a Bb tenor sax player, the key Autumn Leaves is in is A minor (a whole step up from the concert key).
 If you are an Eb alto sax player, E minor (a minor 3rd down from the concert key).
 If you are a C instrument like piano or guitar, you will be playing in G minor as is.